stevenaeola/amc/composition/PITCHME.md

 - Serialism and counterpoint: inversion, retrograde, canon, metrical canon
 - Augmentation: make (some) notes longer; make (some) intervals wider.
 Diminution
-- Remapping: change from one scale or time signature to another
+- Remapping: change scale or time signature
 - Phasing and other polymetric techniques
 - Harmonization: functional harmony and substitution; harmonic planing; tintinnabulation
 - Polymeters and polychords